 This form is a correction to the DD Form 214, Certificate of Release or Discharge from Active Duty and is used to correct errors or make additions to a DD Form 214 in order to assure that the veteran has accurate discharge documentation.

-The form, generally referred to as a "DD 214", is a document of the U.S. Army.
-It is issued upon a military service member's retirement, separation, or discharge from active duty in the Armed Forces.
+This form, generally referred to as a "DD 214", is a document issued upon a military service member's retirement, separation, or discharge from active duty in the Armed Forces.

 This is a form used during the investigations of financial responsibility for the loss of property that belongs to the Department of Defense (DoD).
 The main aim of the DD 200 is to evaluate financial charges for any DoD equipment or items that were destroyed, lost or damaged.